Survivorship life insurance

 Survivorship policies could be worth exploring if you:

-- If you were declined for life insurance but your spouse maintains good health (and is eligible for life insurance as a result)
+- Were declined or highly rated for life insurance but your spouse maintains good health (and is eligible for life insurance at a favorable rate class as a result).

 Nonetheless, the benefits of a survivorship policy might apply to only very specific situations that make the delayed payout of the death benefit worthwhile.
 Due to the complex nature of this product, you might find it helpful to speak with a licensed life insurance agent or certified financial planner to determine if a survivorship policy makes sense for you and your family.